vannguyengd/gooddata-ui/docs/10_vis__pivot_table_component.md

     All the measures columns are resized to the set width.

     The new column widths are propagated via the `onColumnResized` callback array.
-All the `measureColumnWidthItem` props are removed.
-The `allMeasureColumnWidthItem` prop is added.
+All the `newWidthForSelectedColumns` items are removed.
+The `newWidthForAllMeasureColumns` item is added.

 ### Resizing all columns of a specific measure at once to a custom width